Young people show up in droves to defend Poland's courts

 According to another poll, conducted by Kantar, PiS would lose three points, scoring around 32 percent, with PO remaining stable at 23.

-But the protests could yet prove pivotal, because this time, they are mobilising new groups of the electorate - namely young people.
+But the protests could yet prove pivotal, because this time, they are mobilising new groups of the electorate, namely young people.

 Just one of those who has had a political wake-up call was Lukasz, a 30-year-old singer in a rock band who also works in a sex toy shop.